Earn your TEFL certificate in Guadalajara, Mexico!

 A home-stay with a Mexican host family

 For a fee of $100 USD per week, you will receive three meals a day and have your own private bedroom.
-Home-stays are usually a 35-45 minute bus journey from the training center.
+Home-stays may require a bus ride to our training center but the cultuarally imersive experience is often worth this slight inconvenience.
 Guadalajara, like most metropolitan cities, has residential areas and commercial areas.
 We select homes of families that live in safe, pleasant neighborhoods, with easy access to public transportation.
 All home-stay families have been carefully selected and their properties inspected.
 Ask us for current rates.

 This TEFL course in Guadalajara includes guaranteed paid job placement in Mexico upon graduation.
 During your 4-week program, the TEFL trainers will work with you to prepare your resume/CV for your new teaching career.
 This paid job placement is lifelong and includes networking with TEFL graduates all over the globe.